 In the ‘modern’ approach of content marketing, where more people look at the role of content in branding, reach, engagement, social and SEO. especially in a pure branding, reach and engagement approach, organizations look less at buyer personas but rather at audiences.
 Nevertheless, such a view requires a content marketing strategy as well.
 Unless your company lives from website traffic, a pure publishing model without an overall strategy makes no sense.
 It’s also advisable to not look at content marketing from the pure social and search context.

-Dissecting the steps in a strategic content marketing approach
+The steps in a strategic content marketing approach

 While a content marketing strategy first looks at the strategic place of content marketing in the overall marketing process, there is also a planning and organizational dimension, mapping the different steps regarding content planning, mapping, creation, etc. In this sense, a content strategy involves various components.
 In most cases several of them come back but here are some common questions to answer or tasks to fulfill in a content strategy.